-World cup 2018 had lots of great moments that reminded us of the beautiful game of football, as to why it is the most popular sport.
-It had many moments that were worth mentioning as the highlight and worth discussing as the talking point, as it truly lived up to the standards of the beautiful game.
+World cup 2018 had lots of great moments that reminded us of the beautiful game of football, as to why it is the most popular sport in the world.
+It had many moments that were worthy of mentioning as the highlight and discussing as the talking point, as they truly lived up to the standards of the beautiful game.
 Despite that, there were some moments that did not get the deserved attention or went unnoticed.

 Here are some of those moments:

 1.Double whammy in the opener

 The hosts were off to a dream start in the opening match against Saudi Arabia, and it was the kind of performance that the nation wanted to see, as the Russians thumped the Saudi Arabians with a 5-0 victory.
 But what stood out in this game was the last two goals by Denis Cheryshev and Aleksandr Golovin.
 The technique, power and placement were just impeccable.
 Definitely, two of the underrated goals of the tournament.

 2.Morocco vs Iran: Late winner..erm own goal